opentofu/opentofu/README.md

 ## Developing OpenTF

-This repository contains only OpenTF core, which includes the command line interface and the main graph engine.
+This repository contains OpenTF Core, which includes the command line interface and the main graph engine.

 - To learn more about compiling OpenTF and contributing suggested changes, refer to [the contributing guide](.github/CONTRIBUTING.md).